bbuck/ooj/README.md

 single library.
 Using **OOJ** you can create an **Enum**, **Interface** and **Class** by defining objects and calling the necessary functions.

-**OOJ is currently defunct, with the onset of ES6 standards for classes and [Babel](http://babeljs.io/) and [TypeScript](https://www.typescriptlang.org/) to enable those features I'd hihgly recommend that you use that instead of using this.
-Do not use this.
+**OOJ is currently defunct, with the onset of ES6 standards for classes and [Babel](http://babeljs.io/) and [TypeScript](https://www.typescriptlang.org/) to enable those features I'd highly recommend that you use one of them instead of using this.
+DO NOT USE THIS.
 I'm only leaving this active on Github as a means for archiving work that I've done in the past.**

 ## Why OOJ?